-Tilted, slanted or tipped: What it actually means to have a retroverted uterus
+Tilted, slanted or tipped: What is a retroverted uterus?

 A tilted uterus is more common than you might have thought

 TL/DR: One in five people with vaginas have what’s known as a tilted, or retroverted, uterus.
 Instead of pointing forward toward the belly button, a retroverted uterus points in the opposite direction, towards the lower back.